Skip to main content

 • NNN lease tenant: pays $20/SF + $9.18/SF = $29.18/SF (absorbs the increase)

-That's $0.18/SF more than the gross lease tenant — $1,080/year on a 6,000 SF space.
+That's $0.18/SF more than the gross lease tenant, or $1,080/year on a 6,000 SF space.
 Over a 10-year lease with 5% annual NNN escalation, the cumulative difference compounds significantly.

 The triple net vs. gross lease analysis covers this comparison in detail.
-For most retail and industrial properties, NNN is the standard — the question isn't whether to accept NNN but how to negotiate the terms that limit escalation risk.
+For most retail and industrial properties, NNN is the standard.
+The question isn't whether to accept NNN but how to negotiate the terms that limit escalation risk.

 NNN Define: The Short Version